Godwinns: Southern Justice (1998)

-Deep South Wrestling
+Deep South Wrestling (2006–2007)

 In September 2006, Canterbury wrestled several tryout matches with World Wrestling Entertainment.
 On September 15, 2006, WWE announced that he had been signed to a contract.
 He debuted in Deep South Wrestling on 30 November, as a tag partner for Ray Gordy.
 They wrestled a dark match before WWE SmackDown around this time.
 But the gimmick never came into fruition on the main roster.
 Gordy was known as Cousin Ray as the team used the ”Pigfarmer” gimmick; Gordy would later be moved to the SmackDown brand under the ring name "Jesse".

 Reunion (2011–2012)

 Both men came out of retirement in 2011 for Great Lakes Championship Wrestling in Wisconsin.
 Gimmicked as the Texas Hangmen, they lost to Demolition on December 3.
 A year later they lost to them again.

-On November 22, 2020 they made an appearance at Survivor Series during The Undertakers retirement ceremony.
+On November 22, 2020 they made an appearance at Survivor Series during The Undertaker's retirement ceremony.